-VETERINARY TECHNOLOGY PROGRAMS AT TUSCARAWAS AND TRUMBULL CAMPUSES
+VETERINARY TECHNOLOGY PROGRAMS AT TRUMBULL AND TUSCARAWAS CAMPUSES

 The Veterinary Technology program, which was first offered in Fall 2006, welcomes new students once yearly with 48 openings at the Tuscarawas Campus and 24 openings at the Trumbull campus.

-Students interested in veterinary technology or becoming a Veterinary Technician should carefully review the Information Packet and Program Application.
-Applications and required forms are due by March 15 each year.
+Students interested in veterinary technology or becoming a Veterinary Technician should carefully review the forms below.

-- A minimum of 25 hours of field experience is required for all applicants applying to the program.
+A minimum of 15 hours of field experience is required for all applicants applying to the program.
 Field experience is defined as volunteering, observing, or shadowing at a veterinary practice, preferably one in which a registered veterinary technician is employed.
 An applicant can gain points for program admission if they have 40 or more field experience hours.
-A Field Experience Form must be submitted with the Program Application in order to receive consideration.